Stock and press releases

 This announcement contains information that is subject to disclosure requirements pursuant to the Market Abuse Regulation and section 5-12 of the Norwegian Securities Trading Act.

-Reminder: Invitation to DNB's third quarter presentation, Wednesday, 22 October 2025
+Invitation to DNB's fourth quarter presentation, Wednesday, 4 February 2026

-Reminder: Invitation to DNB's third quarter presentation, Wednesday, 22 October 2025
+Invitation to DNB's fourth quarter presentation, Wednesday, 4 February 2026

 9:30 CET: Presentation